Triple-T/gradle-play-publisher/README.md

 section

 Image files are organized a bit differently than in previous sections.
 Instead of the file name, the parent directory's name is used as the media type.
-This is because multiple images can be provided for the same media type.
+This is because multiple images may be provided for the same media type.
 While file names are arbitrary, they will be uploaded in alphabetical order and presented on the Play Store as such.
 Therefore, we recommend using a number as the file name (`1.png` for example).
 Both PNG and JPEG images are supported.

-Directory | # of images
+Directory | Max # of images
 --- | ---
 `icon` | 1
 `feature-graphic` | 1